Get

 Should I bring cash to Guatemala?

 Yes.
-It’s advisable to bring quetzal money in cash when travelling to Guatemala.
-Especially if you plan to explore areas beyond the major cities or travel across the country.
+It’s advisable to bring money when travelling to Guatemala, especially if you plan to explore areas beyond the major cities or travel across the country.

-Most vendors in Guatemala prefer cash as their payment method when you make a spend.
+Most vendors in Guatemala prefer banknotes or coins when you make a purchase.

-It is a reliable backup when card payments are unavailable or have high fees.
+It is a reliable backup when you can’t pay by card, or it’ll incur high fees.

 Some vendors in Guatemala will accept US dollar banknotes.
-Be aware that they should be in crisp and clean denominations of $50 and $100.
+They should be in crisp and clean denominations of $50 and $100.

 Buy your quetzales now